tardate/LittleCodingKata/rust/validate-pizza/README.md

 ## Thinking about the Problem

-Rules are evaluated in order.
+There's nothing particularly surprising here.

-Each rule is a simple array indexing question: if the index of ingredient A in the layers list is less than the index of ingredient B, then the rule is valid.
+We only need to report the first rule that fails, hence we can short-circuit the ordered evaluation of rules.

-If all rules pass, return true, else return the first rule that failed.
+Evaluating a rule is a simple array indexing question: if the index of ingredient A in the layers list is less than the index of ingredient B, then the rule is valid.

 ## A first approach